gwendolyn954/merida-sky-gazers/README.md

 Welcome to the Mérida Sky Gazers website, your go-to destination for exploring the wonders of space and astronomy!
 Users can enter or select a date to view NASA's Astronomy Picture of the Day with a detailed explanation.

-## Upcoming Features:
+## Upcoming:

+- Extending overlay
 - Making site accessible
 - Adding page to main MELO site